 In January 2010, the City of Victoria began a comprehensive process to update its Official Community Plan (OCP).
 The City’s plan was last updated in 1995.

-The new plan also reflects new provincial legislation, requiring Official Community Plans to include policies that address affordable and special needs housing, as well as to establish targets for the reduction of greenhouse gas emissions.
+The new plan also reflects new provincial legislation, requiring Official Community Plans to include policies that address affordable and special needs housing, and establish targets for the reduction of greenhouse gas emissions.

-While the new Official Community Plan is a 30 year plan, it will act as a living document, which will be updated regularly, ensuring it responds to emerging trends and priorities.Go to Top
+While the new Official Community Plan is a 30 year plan, it is also a living document that will be updated regularly, ensuring it responds to emerging trends and priorities.Go to Top